 Imagine going on a cruise, smashing through a frozen sea, and then jumping into the water!
 Sounds crazy?
 That’s exactly what we did, and it was the most adventurous activity that we took upon in Lapland!

-4. Visit Or Spend A Night In A Snow Hotel
+4. Spend A Night In A Snow Hotel

 5. Enjoy A Smoke Sauna Followed By A Dip In A Freezing Lake